hrshptl6595/tijn/README.md

 * An account search only lets you search for the Name of someone's account by one of their electronic_address identifiers.
 No wildcards are supported and no information other than the name is given.
 This is for privacy reasons.
-* A transaction search shows all transactions you sent or transactions you received based on a fuzzy match of either an Identifier or a Memo.
-SSNs that are not your own will be censored.